greenbone/notus-scanner/README.md

 installed.

 The `rpm` is package is not available via pip.
-Therefore must be installed via your distribution.
+Therefore it must be installed via your distribution.
 For example via apt for our reference system Debian 10 Buster.